JirunDev/ESC-Every-Second-Count/README.md

 https://www.cgtrader.com/pages/terms-and-conditions#royalty-free-license

-All models and textures other than stated ones and purchased assets are public domain and were created for this package only.
+All models and textures other than stated ones and purchased assets were created for this package only.

 ## **Team Members:**
 1. JirunDev (Director, Programmer, Artist, Map Designer)